-Both this long-run survey and the one-year followup measured adoption in the same way across all villages.
+Both this long-run survey and the one-year follow up measured adoption in the same way across all villages.
 Each household was directly asked about their adoption of Swarna-Sub1.
 While adoption was directly observable from the door-to-door sales, the survey was still necessary for two reasons.
 First, farmers in door-to-door villages could still obtain seeds from original recipients.
 The survey was needed to detect adoption of this type.
 Second, using the survey in all villages ensures that adoption is being measured in the same way across the two treatments.

-3.5 How costly is the lack of adoption?
+3.5.
+How costly is the lack of adoption?

 The results establish a gap between adoption with door-to-door sales and take up when diffusion occurs informally between farmers.
-I next take this one step further to quantify the losses that result from farmer-to-farmer diffusion in networks.
+I next take this one step further to quantify the losses that result from farmerto-farmer diffusion in networks.
 This additional exercise requires only an estimate of the causal impact of Swarna-Sub1.
 The experiment in Emerick et al. (2016) generated such an estimate.
-Specifically, the estimated impact of Swarna-Sub1 on rice yields - due solely to increased investment - is 283 kilograms per hectare cultivated.19
+Specifically, the estimated impact of Swarna-Sub1 on rice yields - due solely to increased investment - is 283 kg per hectare cultivated.
 I use this value along with the estimated returns from flood tolerance (calculated above) to calculate a per-farmer measure of the revenue gains from Swarna-Sub1.
 I convert this measure from kilograms to rupees by multiplying by the Indian government's minimum support price for rice during each year.
-More specifically, the measure of estimated revenue gains is

-$$\Delta revenue_i = \sum{t=2013}^{2015} \delta^{t-2013} price_t adopt{it} (return_i ss1{it} + farmsize_i 283.45), \quad (3)$$ where $adopt{it}$ is an indicator for adoption of Swarna-Sub1, $return_i$ is the return (in kg) from flood tolerance estimated in Equation 2, $ss1{it}$ is the area planted with Swarna-Sub1, and $farmsize_i$ is the rice area of farmer i.20 I use a discount factor of $\delta = 0.95$.
-I report both the difference in annual revenue gains for each of the three years and the cumulative effect as written in Equation 3.
+More specifically, the measure of estimated revenue gains is where $adopt{it}$ is an indicator for adoption of Swarna-Sub1, $return_i$ is the return (in kg) from flood tolerance estimated in Equation (2), $ss1{it}$ is the area planted with Swarna-Sub1, and $farmsize_i$ is the rice area of farmer $i.^{21}$ I use a discount factor of $\delta = 0.95$ .
+I report both the difference in annual revenue gains for each of the three years and the cumulative effect as written in Equation (3).